The members of the Boston Foundation's Investment Committee include:

 Mr. Arnott brings a wealth of organizational and industry expertise to this role, including more than 20 years of experience in the asset management industry.
 Since 2012, he has led all aspects of John Hancock Investments’ business, from investments, sales, marketing, finance, and product development to operations and technology.
 Mr. Arnott is also President of the trusts for the John Hancock Group of Funds, with general responsibility for overseeing day-to-day management of fund business and operations, serving as Chief Executive Officer of all funds, acting as liaison between management and the funds’ Board of Trustees, and presiding over Trustee and shareholder meetings.

 In his prior position as Executive Vice President and Chief Operating Officer of Investment Management Services, Mr. Arnott was responsible for all asset manager relationships across the John Hancock Investments and Manulife Financial platforms in the United States and Asia.

-He received his Bachelor of Arts degree in political science from Syracuse University in 1980 and his MBA from the Harvard University Graduate School of Business in 1986.
+Ron received his Bachelor of Arts degree in political science from Syracuse University in 1980 and his MBA from Harvard Business School in 1986.